BrMacCath/Table-of-Contents/README.md

 Note that you can still change individual titles on pages.
 The title on each page can be unique.

 <img src="/assets/Alter heading manually.gif" />

+## Code Blocks

+Mention that some code blocks have # that would be misinterpreted as headings.
+Just let the plugin know.
+Note that this will be a little slower but unless your notes are large, this will not be an issue.

+## Character Removal from titles

+If you wish to have text effect in titles but not have those characters show up in the table of contents, put them into the list of characters to remove from the title.
+Example below.

 # How to use